19 Of The Best Relationship Books For Couples

 Author Susan Heitler teaches the necessary communication and conflict resolution tools that can help people have a great marriage.

-Heitler offers a practical guide with easy-to-follow steps to teach readers how to evoke interest when speaking about sensitive issues with their partner rather than setting up an environment for defensiveness.
+Heitler offers a practical guide with easy-to-follow steps to teach couples how to evoke interest when speaking about sensitive issues with their partner rather than setting up an environment for defensiveness.

-Couples have found this book provides actionable techniques for effective communication, techniques to recover from arguments, and ways to make sure that apologies are effective in fostering healing.
+Couples have found that this relationship book provides actionable techniques for effective communication, techniques to recover from arguments, and ways to make sure that apologies are effective in fostering healing.

 It offers great lessons on changing moments of anger into opportunities for growth.